Pablo Reyes Preview, Player Props: Red Sox vs. Nationals

 Pablo Reyes At The Plate

-- Reyes is hitting .313 with six doubles, a home run and seven walks.
+- Reyes is hitting .320 with seven doubles, a home run and seven walks.

-- He has hit a home run in one of 32 games, and in 0.9% of his plate appearances.
+- In 57.6% of his 33 games this season, Reyes has picked up at least one hit.
+He's also had 12 multi-hit games.

-- Reyes has picked up an RBI in 18.8% of his games this season, with two or more RBI in 9.4% of his games.
-He has also produced three or more runs in two contests.
+- Reyes has driven in a run in six games this season (18.2%), including three games with more than one RBI (9.1%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in nine of 32 games this season, and more than once 3 times.
+- In 10 of 33 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.